RedHatGov/redhatgov.workshops/openshift-aws-setup/docs/README.md

 source setup.sh.example
 ```

-Optionally, to encrypt the `group_vars/all/vars.yml` vault file, you must set the `vault_password_file` parameter within `ansible.cfg`.
+Optionally, to encrypt the `group_vars/all/vars.yml` vault parameters, you must set the `vault_password_file` parameter within `ansible.cfg`.
 Afterwards, you can encrypt/decrypt the vault file, like so:

 ```sh
 # Encrypt vault variables